core-wg/resource-directory/draft-ietf-core-resource-directory.md

 multicast discovery, the multicast IP address used will depend on the scope required and the multicast capabilities of the network (see {{mc-registration}}).

-A Resource Directory MAY provide hints about the content-formats it supports in the links it exposes or registers, using the "ct" target attribute, as shown in the example below.
-Clients MAY use these hints to select alternate content-formats for interaction with the Resource Directory.
+An RD MAY provide hints about the content-formats it supports in the links it exposes or registers, using the "ct" target attribute, as shown in the example below.
+Clients MAY use these hints to select alternate content-formats for interaction with the RD.

 HTTP does not support multicast and consequently only unicast discovery can be supported at the using the HTTP `/.well-known/core` resource.

-An implementation of this  resource directory specification MUST support query filtering for the rt parameter as defined in {{RFC6690}}.
+RDs implementing this specification MUST support query filtering for the rt parameter as defined in {{RFC6690}}.

 While the link targets in this discovery step are often expressed in path-absolute form,